dieg0o37/LLM-trading-bot/README.md

-1. **Console** — a `rich` printout: market assessment, colour-coded action table, simulated fills, before/after weights, a green or red constraint verdict, risk notes, and API telemetry.
+1. **Console** — a `rich` printout: market assessment, colour-coded action table, simulated fills, before/after weights, a green or red constraint verdict, risk notes, **profit per year**, **watch-list returns by calendar year**, and API telemetry.
 2. **`data/reports/<timestamp>.json`** — the complete run: plan, both
    valuations, execution log, violations, and full call metadata.
 3. **`data/reports/<timestamp>.md`** — a human-readable report, including the
-   model's self-check next to the Python verdict, and extended thinking in a collapsible block when enabled.
+   model's self-check next to the Python verdict, both profit-per-year tables (carrying the not-a-backtest caveat inline), and extended thinking in a collapsible block when enabled.

 Timestamped, so history accumulates as an audit trail.